mayhein/in-house-design-challenge/README.md

 1. We have sent you an invitation to access a github repository named at github.com/nyc-cto/coding-it-forward.
 Please clone this project and create a repository in your own github account with the name “MOCTO-CIF“ at the end of this exercise, we will ask you to send the link to that repository, we’d love it if you send it in the form `https://github.com/<your username>/mocto-cif`

 2. The application is a bare bones login page.
-We would like you to make the page functional.
-Only allowing user with username “mocto” with password “HelloCodingItForward!” to log in, with anyone else disallowed from going to the next page.
-There are no next page provided in the code, we would need you to create a page where the application will redirect if the correct username and password was submitted.
+We would like you to make the page mock-functional.
+    * Create a next page that a user goes to after they "log in"
+    * Only allow a user with username “mocto” and password “HelloCodingItForward!” to "log in"
+    * Anyone else should be disallowed from going to the next page with some appropriate error message.

 3. We would love you to also accomplish any of the following: